If you want to get rolling with Liara right away, here’s a quickstart guide to get you started.

 contentholds the content, which for the quickstart sample consists of a few blog posts.
 See Content for more details on how to structure the content.

 templatesholds the template files.
-The quickstart sample uses jinja2 for its templates.
+The quickstart sample uses Jinja2 for its templates, but you can select the template engine using the command line to use Mako instead.

 default.yamlin that folder contains the default routes for the templates.
 See Templates for more information on how to use templates.